-Serinus' management seeks to ensure an optimal mix of financing to fund the Company's operations, particularly its capital commitment obligations.
+The Company's management seeks to ensure an optimal mix of financing to fund the Company's operations, particularly its capital commitment obligations.
 The Company's principal sources of funding have been, and will likely continue to be, equity and debt.
 The Company may also consider alternate sources of funding such as farm out arrangements.
-As at December 31, 2016, the Company had total borrowings of \$30.1 million, all of which was with the EBRD pursuant to the EBRD Tunisia Facility.
+As at December 31, 2017, the Company had total borrowings of \$25.4 million, all of which was with the EBRD pursuant to the EBRD Tunisia Facility.